stamen/map-gl-style-build/docs/IMPLEMENTATION.md

 ## Setting up your file structure

+### Prerequisites

+To reap the greatest benefit of a build system, you should address some prerequisites first:

+- Decide which styles will be built
+- Decide which style is the "base style"
+  - "Base style" indicates the specific stylesheet that all _other_ styles will be considered variations off of
+- Decide what the primary differentiators of your styles are to use for `context` in layers (can be style id if no larger grouping makes sense)
+- Keep layer ids for layers with the same styling/intention consistent across styles
+- Make layer styling consistent where it can be

+Some of this can be addressed after setting up the file structure as well, but it's often easier to add consistency to start.

+### Creating layer templates

 This library contains a second bash script (`create-layer-templates`) to help turn initial stylesheets into the appropriate files/file format for use with the build system.
 Note that this script is only intended to be used once at the beginning of a project when implementing this system.

 Based on the prerequisite decisions about primary differentiators for variants, this script can do the initial work of: